denxorz/InputOutputSnappingCanvas/README.md

 ## Versions & Release Notes

+version 1.3:
+ * Fix bug that caused imprecision while snapping inputs
+ * Add a method to retrieve groups

 version 1.2:
- * Connections can now be Cancelled.
+ * Connections can now be Cancelled
  * Expose Input and Ouput changed events

 version 1.1:
- * Update DragCanvas so that Buttons/Comboboxes/etc can be used on a draggable control.
+ * Update DragCanvas so that Buttons/Comboboxes/etc can be used on a draggable control

 version 1.0:
  * First version